puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 around plausible use cases, and to this end, most quests will introduce several related concepts at once.

+After this Welcome quest, the Power of Puppet quest will give you a glimpse of the big picture so you have context for the quests that follow.

-The first several quests, up to and including the Modules quest, are your foundations.
+The first several quests after that, up to and including the Modules quest, are your foundations.
 Learning about these things is like tying your shoe laces: no matter where you're trying to get to, you're going to get tripped up if you don't have a solid understanding of things like *resources*, *classes*,